LongHairedHacker/zaehlrohr/README.md

 micro controller board (e.g. a Kaboard).
 The board calculates direction and speed of each capsule and sends the data to a beagle bone using a simple usb uart bridge.
-The datasets will be saved in database for easier aggregation.
+The datasets will be saved in database for easier aggregation, by a javascript running under nodejs.
-A cronjob will then be used to provide aggregated data (capsules per time, minimum, maximum and average speed) as an html file.
+The aggregated data (capsules per time, total numbers of capsules, minimum, maximum and average speed ...), will be accessible via HTTP as json data.
-There will also be a json file containing raw datasets for each capsule for anyone who wants to provide an alternative frontend.
+There will also be website that displays the data as nice graphs using chart.js.
-The files will then be uploaded to a web server from which the can be accessed by the rest of the universe.
+In case the beaglebone has not enough power to serve all requests, an additional webservers can be used as reverse proxies.